Hanimana Alibeyli: Career

 Alibeyli entered the world of literature with the first poem "Ana" (Mother) published in 1995 in the magazine Azerbaijan Gadyny.
 Later, she published one after other books of poems for children including, Little Doctor, He who does not work, he does not eat, Throw me in the sun, Little Refugees.
 Alibeyli's plays, The Birthday of the Hare, The Beautiful Beauty and others were staged on the stages of the Young Spectator's Theatre and the Puppet Theater and the performances The Birthday of the Hare and Aidjan were awarded state prizes.

 Alibeyli's works were published in the newspaper Azerbaijan Pioneer and the magazines Geyyarchin and Gunesh.

 Alibeyli is considered the founder of children's drama in Azerbaijan.
 She was a presidential scholar.

 Death and legacy

 Hanimana Alibeyli died on 7 May 2007.

 In 2010, the 90th anniversary of Alibeyli was celebrated at the Azerbaijan State Young Spectator's Theater.
-The event was held by Ministry of Culture of Tourism of Azerbaijan.
+The event was held by the Ministry of Culture of Tourism of Azerbaijan.